FE Mesh, Scalar Field, Material

 |---|---|---|

-| Lattice mesh | FE Mesh | The input fe mesh derived from a graph lattice. |
+| Lattice mesh | FE Mesh | The input FE Mesh derived from a Graph lattice. |

-| Thickness | Scalar Field | The graph lattice thickness at the vertices. note that the input can be a scalar field and the position of the graph lattice vertices will be evaluated in the field to set the thickness. in this case the resulting beam elements will be formulated as tapered beams. |
+| Thickness | Scalar Field | The Graph lattice thickness at the vertices.
+Note that the input can be a scalar field and the position of the Graph lattice vertices will be evaluated in the field to set the thickness.
+In this case the resulting beam elements will be formulated as tapered beams. |

 | Material | Material | The isotropic material for the domain. |